thegooddocsproject/request-for-comment/RFC-015-Chronologue.md

 Since we have to build a website according to the [Chronologue mockup](https://www.figma.com/proto/lvaAChlbueycET2ws9ZquS/Chronologue?node-id=902%3A1745&scaling=min-zoom&page-id=902%3A1640&starting-point-node-id=902%3A1745), we lean towards the following implementation:

-**Next.js** as our web development framework.
+**Next.js** is our web development framework.
 It comes with a templating language and supports dynamic data fetching.
-Next.js is a mature project with extensive [documentation](https://nextjs.org/docs).
-It can be easily deployed through Netlify.
+Next.js is a mature project with extensive [documentation](https://nextjs.org/docs) and a large community.
+It can be easily deployed through Netlify and can auto-translate to Netlify's API functions.

 We are aware that deviating from our standard tech stack comes with risk.
 Ian, Chronologue's web developer, is open to experiment with data fetching, templating and page routing with HUGO.